IoannisNezis/Qlue-ls/README.md

 2. Dynamic offline (local defined variables)
 3. Dynamic online (with data from a knowledge-graph)

-The implementation is in Stage 1.5.
+The implementation is in Stage 2.8.
-Static completion is done, dynamic offline completion is in development.
+Dynamic online completion works!
+At the moment the context is limited to the Tripple the completion is requested from.
+Next step is to introduce full context sensitivity.

 ## 🛠️ Code Actions